Using our independent agency, you can compare Ohio group health insurance coverage plans from several different carriers.

 Benefits can be offered to all employees in full, partially or on a voluntary basis.
-Our independent agency works with all of the major carriers and many of the smaller companies competing in these markets.
-Whether you wish to simply avoid the ACA penalties or offer robust insurance coverage to your workforce, we can help.
+Our independent agency works with all of the major carriers and several smaller niche providers.
+Whether you need to avoid ACA penalties or offer robust insurance coverage to your workforce, we can help.

 Providing group health insurance is a primary concern for most businesses.
 We quote several carriers to help our group clients keep their premiums low now and in the future.
 Our providers include Aetna, Anthem Blue Cross Blue Shield, Humana, Medical Mutual of Ohio, United Healthcare and several others.

-We offer HSA, HRA and traditional medical coverage to companies of all sizes.
+We offer HSA, HRA, MEWA and traditional medical coverage to companies of all sizes.
 Life, dental and vision coverage can be added to any of our plans – or offered as a voluntary benefits package.
 We work diligently with underwriters each year to keep your premiums stable.

-We are not compensated based on premiums collected with almost all group health insurance policies.
+We are not compensated based on premiums.
 Rather, we are paid based on enrolled members.
-This is why we negotiate constantly with underwriters to reduce the group’s risk factor in order to maintain affordable rates.
+This is why we negotiate constantly with underwriters to reduce your group’s risk factor in order to maintain affordable rates.

 Our job is to find the least expensive and most suitable group coverage for our clients.
 We do this by making insurance companies compete for your business year in and year out.

-The Affordable Care Act requires all companies with 50 or more full-time employees (or full-time equivalents) to offer comprehensive health insurance coverage or face a tax penalty in 2017.
+The Affordable Care Act requires all companies with 50 or more full-time employees (or full-time equivalents) to offer comprehensive health insurance coverage or face a tax penalty..

 Group insurance plans must offer a so-called minimum value to the employee while also being deemed affordable.
-To meet these respective standards, the coverage must pay at least 60% of the cost of services and employees cannot pay more than 9.5% of their household income toward the insurance.
+To meet these standards, the coverage must pay at least 60% of covered benefits – and employees cannot pay more than 9.5% of their household income toward the insurance.

 Failure to offer minimum value/affordable insurance will result in a $2000 per member tax penalty.
 This penalty does not apply to the first 30 employees of any group, but everyone over that threshold.
-Additionally, employers can expect to pay a $3,000 per employee penalty for every full-time employee who receives a tax-credit on the federal exchange (by purchasing individual coverage) because the employer did not offer minimum value insurance or it was not affordable.
+Additionally, employers can expect to pay a $2,700 per employee penalty for every full-time employee who receives a tax-credit on the Federal Marketplace.
+This happens when an employee purchases subsidized coverage through the ACA because the employer did not offer minimum value insurance or it was not affordable.

 An employee will be considered full-time if s/he works 30 or more hours per week or 120 hours a month.
 Groups can expect regular audits and end of year form filling requirements to check if they are compliant with the current rules and regulations.

-The easiest way to avoid the ACA group penalties is, of course, to setup a plan.
-There are several different options available, including: fully-funded, self-funded, major medical, low cost minimum, limited benefit, MEC, and preventive plans.
+The easiest way to avoid the ACA penalties is, of course, to establish a group health plan.
+There are several different options available, including: fully-funded, self-funded, major medical, low cost minimum, limited benefit, MEC and preventive plans.
 We understand that fully funded plans from the likes of Aetna, Anthem, UHC and Humana are not feasible for all employers.
 With the requirement that the group pay at least 50% toward to coverage, these costs can really add up.
 We have options.